|Sacral Colpopexy, Abdominal Approach|

 Clinical Indications for Procedure

 - Vaginal prolapse is indicated with ALL of the following:

-- Absence of ALL of the following (Cases not appropriate for abdominal sacral colpopexy)
+- No contraindications including, absence of ALL of the following (Cases not appropriate for abdominal sacral colpopexy)

 - Patients with active vaginal or perineal infections

 - Patients who are elderly and/or are in poor health with serious co-morbidities

 - Patients who have had treatment for cancers in the pelvic area, including gynecologic, bladder and sigmoid/anal cancers

 - Procedure is indicated for 1 or more of the following:

 - Following prior hysterectomy with 1 or more of the following: